kholia/passe-partout/README.md

 Passe partout v0.1
 ==================

+NOTE: This project requires OpenSSL 1.0.x to build.
+Building against OpenSSL 1.1.x does not work.

 passe-partout is a tool to extract SSL private keys from process memory written by Nicolas Collignon and Jean-Baptiste Aviat (passe-partout@hsc.fr).

 More information may be found at the following URLs: